thodges-gh/ChainLink-Node/NodeFAQ.md

 ---

+## What is the process for how the LINK token is used?

+When a user creates a smart contract, they'll be able to put a price (in LINK) on how much they're willing to pay for the data retrieval.
+Nodes will bid (in LINK) on those smart contracts and pay the penalty fee (in LINK).
+Nodes not selected will be able to withdraw their LINK that they spent on bidding.
+Nodes that were selected will be able to withdraw their penalty fee and rewards for data retrieval after they have submitted data which was accepted by the smart contract.

+---

 ## Does the ChainLink node need to be ran on the same machine as my Ethereum node?

 No, as long as you are running your Ethereum node with the --rpc flag and a port opened, you can configure the .env file to connect to a remote Ethereum node.
 Set the ETHEREUM_URL value to your remote Ethereum node and port.